hmonroe/guiguts/README.txt

 Detailed release notes:

+Version 0.3.13 Added to Word Frequency buttons to check for ligatures and for an arbitrary regular expression.

 Version 0.3.12 Fixed page numbers when pngs begin with a letter such as "a001.png".
 When reopening a document, the cursor is returned to where it was with focus.
 Leave out alt and title tags from <img if blank.